MDC’s annual owner survey provides insight on large credit unions’ 2019 priorities

 Members Development Company targets “white-collar” robotics and data analytics

-MINNEAPOLIS, MN (August 31, 2018) — Among MEMBERS Development Company’s owner credit unions, refining data-analytics tools and making use of robotic process automation (RPA) top the list of key R&D areas to pursue in the next year.
+COLUMBUS, OH (August 31, 2018) — Among MEMBERS Development Company’s owner credit unions, refining data-analytics tools and making use of robotic process automation (RPA) top the list of key R&D areas to pursue in the next year.
 Representing a network of 60+ top-tier credit unions, MDC annually solicits owners’ input about issues on the horizon, trends in the digital financial world and members’ increasing demand for banking convenience.
 The survey also tracks owners’ level of satisfaction with the R&D CUSO.
 The newest survey results revealed more than 92% of owners were highly satisfied with the value provided by MDC.